broadinstitute/warp/website/docs/contribution/contribute_to_warp/contribution-guidelines.md

 #### 8. Merge updates to the WARP **develop** branch.

-If you have permissions to merge to the WARP repository, you can merge the PR once it's approved.
+If you have permission to merge to the WARP repository, you can merge the PR once it's approved.
 You’ll receive a reminder to perform a [“squash merge”](https://docs.github.com/en/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-pull-request-commits).
 Please delete individual commit names and make one summary name for all commits.

 If you don’t have WARP permissions, the WARP team will merge the PR for you when it’s ready.